 To find out if you, or a family member, might be eligible for a benefit based on another person’s work, or a higher benefit based on your own work, see the information about benefits on the Social Security website.
 You can also use the Benefit Eligibility Screening Tool (BEST) to find out if you could get benefits that Social Security administers.
 Based on your answers to questions, this tool will list benefits for which you might be eligible and tell you more information about how to qualify and apply.

 The questions and answers below are about a few of the life changes that could possibly increase your benefits.

 If your spouse or ex-spouse has died, you may be eligible for a higher survivor benefit based on his or her work.

-If your child had enough work credits and was providing at least half of your support, you may be eligible for a higher survivor benefit based on his or her work.
+If your child had enough work credits and was providing at least half of your support, you may be eligible for a higher parent's benefit based on his or her work.

 If you have worked, you may be eligible for a higher retirement benefit based on your own work.